zogzog/cubicweb/doc/tutorials/advanced/part02_security.rst

 Step 1: configuring security into the schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In schema, you can grant access according to groups, or to some RQL expressions:
+In the schema, you can grant access according to:

+* groups
-users get access if the expression returns some results.
-To implement the read
+* to some RQL expressions: users get access if the expression returns some results

-security defined earlier, groups are not enough, we'll need some RQL expression.
-Here
+To implement the read security defined earlier, groups are not enough, we'll
-is the idea:
+need some RQL expression.
+Here is the idea:

 * add a `visibility` attribute on Folder, File and Comment, which may be one of
   the value explained above